numaproj/numaflow/docs/operations/best-practices/udf.md

-# Best Practices
+# User Defined Functions

-Few guidelines and tips to help with common use cases and FAQs
+Few guidelines and tips to help with common use cases and FAQs for UDFs

 ## High latency operations in UDF